mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 How many reads do we have?
 What is the reads N50?

-Now let's run hifiasm on the reads.
+Now let's run hifiasm on this small dataset.

 ```
 hifiasm -o ilAgrStra1.asm -t 4 PacBioHiFi_100.fa.gz
 ```
 This should take only a couple of minutes.
-Once its done, hifiasm will output a series of files, they will end in .bed and .gfa.
+Once its done, hifiasm will output a series of files, they will end in `.bed` and `.gfa.`.
 Have a look at the [hifiasm](https://github.com/chhylp123/hifiasm) github page to get acostumed with the software.

-The output we are interested in is the one ending in .asm.bp.r_utg.noseq.gfa.
-Open this file on bandage.
-Bandage will look something like the image bellow, you need to upload the file and then click 'Draw graph'.
+The first output we are interested in is the one ending in `.asm.bp.r_utg.noseq.gfa`.
+Open this file on [bandage](https://github.com/rrwick/Bandage/releases/).
+Bandage will look something like the image bellow, you need to upload the file and then click `Draw graph`.

 ![image](https://user-images.githubusercontent.com/4116164/236863823-05841121-6dd8-40af-8885-6482662f423c.png)

-The output we are interested in is the one ending in .asm.bp.r_utg.noseq.gfa.
-Open this file on bandage.

 ```
 awk '/^S/ {print ">"$2"\n"$3}' ilAgrStra1.asm.bp.p_ctg.gfa > ilAgrStra1.asm.bp.p_ctg.fa